TaleWorlds/TW-CodeAnalyzer/README.md

 This tool aims to enforce coding conventions determined by TaleWorlds Entertainment.
 In the main part of the code, the Roslyn API is used to analyze and assign a fixer to the diagnostics.
 The general structure of the code is based on a MVC-like pattern.
 As a base of the extension, we have used XML files and analyzers by using the XML files.
 On top of them, we have a controller and a command to control this extension.
 ## TO-DOs
 * The maximum allowed depth can be controlled from the controller window.
+* The code fixes and reanalyze has conflicted in the final test.
+Need to be fixed.
 ## Analyzers
 The analyzers have been designed to be as atomic as they should be.
 Their explanations can be found in the following.